scanabc/testdrive/index.md

 # Security Startup Test Drive -program

-*Security Startup Test Drive is a risk-free way to see if you would enjoy a life of a security startup hacker.*
+*A risk-free way to see if you would enjoy a life of a security startup hacker.*

 ## Designed for You